-Its apt title—prone superficially to dismissal as a lazy weekend afternoon watch—is a subtle dig at the well-known adage of successful men and women.
+The film’s apt title—prone superficially to dismissal as a lazy weekend afternoon watch—is a subtle dig at the well-known adage of successful men and women (“Behind every successful man is a woman.”).
 The process is slow and steady, but with the right amount of patience and focus, it becomes clear that Anderson aims solely to upend the flawed maxim and maul it to the ground.
-The film kicks off like the first act of any classic drama—Joe’s about to win the Nobel prize, his wife is overwhelmed by the information, and his son David (Max Irons) maybe-probably-totally hates him.
-The makers’ design is that of intentional misdirection, and the ’90s setting only favors the façade before swiftly pulling the rug from under you.
+The film kicks off like the first act of any classic drama—Joe’s about to win the Nobel prize.
+His wife is overwhelmed by the information, and his son David (Max Irons) maybe probably totally hates him.
+The makers are banking on intentional misdirection.
+The ’90s setting only favors the façade before swiftly pulling the rug from under you.

-The film’s most significant turning point, however, is when it flashes back to the ’60s at an eminent cynical author Elaine Mozell’s (Elizabeth McGovern) book reading.
-As a younger Joan (played by Close’s real-life daughter Annie Starke; We Don’t Belong Here, 2017) walks up to Mozell right after to express her admiration of the “bold,” “vivid” prose, she’s told, “The public can’t stomach bold prose from a woman.”
-Mozell is the voice everyone thinks of when they think of art, artists, and criticism of it.
+However, the film’s most significant turning point is when it flashes back to the ’60s at an eminent cynical author Elaine Mozell’s (Elizabeth McGovern) book reading.
+As a younger Joan (played by Close’s real-life daughter Annie Starke) walks up to the author right after to express her admiration of the “bold,” “vivid” prose, Mozell replies, “The public can’t stomach bold prose from a woman.”
+Mozell is the voice everyone thinks of when they think of art, artists, and criticism.
 The men “write the reviews, run the publishing houses, […] edit the magazines.”
 You’re prone to feel a deafening emotional quiet, even as the bitter-with-time writer pleads to Joan that writing isn’t a woman’s avenue.